How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 → Keyboard Errors: Disabled

-→ Fastboot: Auto
+→ Fastboot: Thorough

 Virtualization Support: Disabled

-The usbradio carrierfrom=vox mode is thus a better solution for the case of ensuring the node cannot be unintentionally keyed by received noise or other signals not having the correct PL tone.
-Some mobile radios that provide COS eg. on a MiniDIN6 connector do have a cfg setting allowing COS to properly follow Tone Squelch rather than just Rx Busy.
+The USBRadio carrierfrom=vox mode is thus a better solution for the case of ensuring the node cannot be unintentionally keyed by received noise or other signals not having the correct PL tone.
+Some mobile radios that provide COS eg. on a Mini-DIN-6 connector do have a cfg setting allowing COS to properly follow Tone Squelch rather than just Rx Busy.
 And some have an unfiltered discriminator audio out that supports CTCSS decode in ASL.

-Thus for an HT-based node there is a tradeoff between hardware COS not being able to prevent signals with no PL tone from keying the node, vs. usbradio's vox mode carrier detect not being perfect in situations where input audio levels are very quiet.
-If you like to talk quietly with a lot of long pauses, hardware COS is probably better, but to be sure the node won't be keyed up by signals not having a PL tone, usbradio carrierfrom=vox mode may be better.
+Thus for an HT-based node there is a tradeoff between hardware COS not being able to prevent signals with no PL tone from keying the node, vs. USBRadio's vox mode carrier detect not being perfect in situations where input audio levels are very quiet.
+If you like to talk quietly with a lot of long pauses, hardware COS is probably better, but to be sure the node won't be keyed up by signals not having a PL tone, USBRadio carrierfrom=vox mode may be better.
 For 100% reliable COS and Tone Squelch a mobile radio could be used for UHF receive that has a data connector providing "flat" unfiltered discriminator audio.
 Used for receive only this would have low current draw, and some smaller mobiles are very compact.
 However mobile radios that have a discriminator output can be significantly more expensive or may require special programming software.

 rpt.conf Recommended Settings